ibm-cloud-docs/EventStreams/eventstreams144.md

 {:pre: .pre}

-# Known restrictions for the Standard plan (deprecated)
+# Known restrictions for the Classic plan (deprecated)
 {: #restrictions}

-If you find a problem while using {{site.data.keyword.messagehub}}, review these known restrictions and workarounds.
+If you find a problem while using {{site.data.keyword.messagehub}} on the Classic plan, review these known restrictions and workarounds.
 {: shortdesc}

 ## Java Kafka calls don’t failover if a Kafka bootstrap server fails